-1. Main memory is usually too small to store all needed programs and data permanently.

-2. Main memory is a volatile storage device that loses its contents when power is turned off or otherwise lost.
+- 1. Main memory is usually too small to store all needed programs and data permanently. - 2.
+Main memory is a volatile storage device that loses its contents when power is turned off or otherwise lost.

 Thus, most computer systems provide secondary storage as an extension of main memory.
 The main requirement for secondary storage is that it be able to hold large quantities of data permanently.
 The most common secondary-storage device is a magnetic disk, which provides storage for both programs and data.
 Most programs (system and application) are stored on a disk until they are loaded into memory.
 Many programs then use the disk as both the source and the destination of their processing.
-Hence, the proper management of disk storage is of central importance to a computer system.In a larger sense, however, the storage structure that we have described consisting of registers, main memory, and magnetic disks is only one of many possible storage systems.
+Hence, the proper management of disk storage is of central importance to a computer system, as we discuss in Chapter 10.In a larger sense, however, the storage structure that we have described consisting of registers, main memory, and magnetic disks is only one of many possible storage systems.
 Others include cache memory, CD-ROM, magnetic tapes, and so on.
 Each storage system provides the basic functions of storing a datum and holding that datum until it is retrieved at a later time.
 The main differences among the various storage systems lie in speed, cost, size, and volatility.
 The wide variety of storage systems can be organized in a hierarchy (Figure 1.4) according to speed and cost.
 The higher levels are expensive, but they are fast.
 As we move down the hierarchy, the cost per bit generally decreases, whereas the access time generally increases.
 This trade-off is reasonable; if a given storage system were both faster and less expensive than another other properties being the same then there would be no reason to use the slower, more expensive memory.
 In fact, many early storage devices, including paper tape and core memories, are relegated to museums now that magnetic tape and semiconductor memory have become faster and cheaper.
+The top four levels of memory in Figure 1.4 may be constructed using semiconductor memory.
 In addition to differing in speed and cost, the various storage systems are either volatile or non-volatile.
 As mentioned earlier, volatile storage loses its contents when the power to the device is removed.
 In the absence of expensive battery and generator backup systems, data must be written to non-volatile storage for safe keeping.
 In the hierarchy shown in Figure 2.2, the storage systems above the solid-state disk are volatile, whereas those including the solid-state disk and below are non-volatile.